fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

    - Given a public webhook contract is proposed for governance control events
    - Then the proposal is rejected unless explicitly approved as a safe external surface

-### 26.7 Reconciliation / ledger integrity cases
+### 29.7 Reconciliation / ledger integrity cases

 15. **Reporting lag does not redefine economic truth**
    - Given a transparency publication job is delayed
-   - Then the canonical payout or credits truth remains unchanged
+   - Then the canonical payout or Platform Credits truth remains unchanged
    - And public reporting reflects delayed publication rather than rewriting truth

+### 29.8 Diagram consistency cases

+16. **Architecture Mermaid matches prose**
+   - Given the architecture diagram
+   - When reviewed against the architecture and ownership sections
+   - Then every major node and relationship used in the diagram is supported by the prose

+17. **Data Design Mermaid matches schema**
+   - Given the ER diagram
+   - When reviewed against the schema section
+   - Then every entity and relationship in the diagram exists in the schema prose
+   - And no additional unsupported entities appear

+18. **Sequence diagram matches flow view**
+   - Given the sequence diagram
+   - When reviewed against the flow section
+   - Then the submit, idempotency, async, audit, event, and retry behaviors remain consistent

 ---

-## 27. Open Questions or Explicit Deferred Decisions
+## 30. Open Questions or Explicit Deferred Decisions

 1. Exact OpenAPI envelope schema is deferred to downstream contract files.
 2. Exact auth token format and service credential mechanism are deferred to auth-specific API and security specifications.